-Financial independence is reached when you have enough money to cover your basic needs and some luxuries too.
-Expenses are paid from savings accounts, income generated from assets or investments, and some work.
-Basically, you must have sufficient wealth to live without depending on a job.
+Financial independence is when you have enough money to cover your basic needs and some luxuries too.
+Your savings accounts, income generated from assets or investments, and some work cover your monthly expenses.
+You must have sufficient wealth to live without depending on a job.
 The sign of financial independence is when working is a choice and not a requirement.

-At stage 4, you can answer questions like: explain the 4% rule? what’s your retirement withdrawal rate? how much money was saved? how much is your savings earning? do you factor in inflation?
+At stage 4, you can answer questions like: explain the 4% rule?
+What’s your retirement withdrawal rate?
+How fast is your savings account growing?
+Do you factor in inflation?

 - control lifestyle inflation;